zbirenbaum/SealFaceRecognition/README.md

 cd ~/Downloads
 scp -i YOURNAME_id_rsa.txt -r YOUR_PROBE_FOLDER YOURNAME@gpu-1.colgate.edu:/data/YOURNAME_workspace/SealFaceRecognition/data/probe
 ```
-2. On the terminal connected to AWS, run `sh ./generatePrediction.sh` to run the recognition model on your probe data.
+2. On the terminal connected to AWS, run `sh ./generatePrediction.sh YOUR_PROBE_FOLDER` to run the recognition model on your probe data.
 It will output a result.json file that you will use to open the GUI.
 3. Back on the other terminal, run
 ```
 cd ~/Downloads